Understanding the differences between Kickstarter and Indiegogo ensures creators make the right decision for their campaign.

 If you used Kickstarter for your campaign, it is still easy to transition to InDemand.
 Creators on Kickstarter must contact the Indiegogo team, who can help transition their campaign over to Indiegogo.
 Once their campaign is set up, they have the ability to edit their story, perks, payment details and more.
 However, they cannot edit their original funding goal or how much their campaign has raised.

-It depends on the project or product you are creating.
-If you have a creative project that fits within the confines of Kickstarter’s rules, than because of sheer size and audience reach, Kickstarter is probably the best choice.
-However, if your campaign is charitable in nature or not committed to producing a creative product, then Indiegogo is best.
+It ultimately depends on the project or product you are creating.
+If you have a creative project that fits within the confines of Kickstarter’s rules, then because of sheer size and audience reach, Kickstarter is probably the best choice.
+This is especially true if you have a fully functioning prototype.